(50) shades of clay: how and why to choose and use a clay masque

 fourth layer: layer it

 We prefer to use masques when they are warm or at room temperature, as heat will open the pores to allow for easier removal of debris, as well as subsequent absorption of the key ingredients of your next layer.
 Allow the masque to dry by about 75% - a completely dry clay masque will begin to pull moisture from your skin.
 Moisten fingertips or use a damp cloth to gently remove the masque from your face.
-Follow with toner, serum, and moisturizer to complete your rejuvenating skincare routine.
+Follow with our lotus flower & rosewater toner, jasmine serum, and lotus & lychee facial crème to complete your rejuvenating skincare routine.